and Jeremy Westcott

 Pagan myths repackaged

-It is factually inaccurate to claim that Jesus spoke more about hell than about any other single subject.
-He did not.
+It is factually inaccurate to claim that Jesus was ‘the great theologian of hell’ or that He spoke more about hell than about any other single subject.
+He absolutely did not.
 The whole Bible is completely silent about ‘hell’.
 For the first five centuries, few Christians held a doctrine of eternal torment either for the wicked or for unbelievers.
 But over time, pagan myths about the afterlife were repackaged and passed off as Christian.

 We looked briefly last time at the four Bible words traditionally translated ‘hell’.
 In this post we will go into them in more detail.
 Let’s be prepared for the Spirit to reveal the truth to us and not get stuck in tradition.